The Hendra vaccine

 A timeline from 1994 to 2012 (the year the Hendra virus vaccine was released) has been developed to provide a summary of the research that has improved our knowledge of the deadly disease and contributed to the development of the vaccine.

-The current scheduling protocol for healthy microchipped horses over four months of age is two initial vaccinations administered three to six weeks apart, followed by a booster at 6 months, followed by annual boosters, with all vaccinations recorded in a central database register.
+The current protocol for healthy microchipped horses over four months of age is two initial vaccinations administered three to six weeks apart, followed by a booster at six months, followed by annual boosters, with the AVA recommending that all vaccinations are recorded in a central database register.
 The vaccine should not be used in sick or immunocompromised animals.
 As no animal or human vaccines are regarded as 100% effective in all individuals, appropriate PPE, good personal hygiene and biosecurity practices should always be used when dealing with sick, vaccinated or unvaccinated horses.

-The vaccine is only available to veterinarians.
+The vaccine is only available to veterinarians through the manufacturer.
 The reasoning behind this is based on the fact that because Hendra is such a lethal disease, the vaccine needs therefore to be handled, stored and administered by veterinary professionals, to ensure adherence to correct administration protocols in order to protect animal and human health, in line with the best international standards for preventive medical care.
-In addition, the record of horse vaccination is entered into a central database which can be used to used by veterinarians to check the horse's current vaccination status.
+In addition, the record of horse vaccination is entered into a central database which can be used by veterinarians, event organisers, horse owners and government agencies to check the horse's current vaccination status.

-The vaccine is the single most effective way of reducing the risk of Hendra virus infection and provides a work health and safety as well as a public health benefit and there is a high level of confidence in the vaccine held by veterinarians and by both Queensland and NSW State Governments and the Australian Government through the Animal Health Committee.
+The vaccine is the most effective way of reducing the risk of Hendra virus infection and disease and provides a workplace health and safety, as well as a public health benefit.
+There is a high level of confidence in the efficacy and safety of the vaccine held by veterinarians and by both Queensland and NSW State Governments and the Australian Government through the Animal Health Committee.
 This has been evidenced in outbreak situations since the vaccine became available.
+Fully vaccinated horses in contact with infected animals are now regarded as “low interest” horses by government agencies handling outbreak situations, and are managed as such by early release from quarantine following approved external decontamination processes.

 From 2013-2015 there were seven horse deaths in NSW.
 Of the seven NSW properties affected there were 19 horses in contact with the HeV positive cases which had not been vaccinated.
 These 19 in contact with horses were then vaccinated and subsequently did not become infected.
 In an outbreak in Queensland on the Atherton Tablelands in July 2015 where one horse died from HeV, there were also six vaccinated horses and three unvaccinated horses on a property.
 These six vaccinated horses were regarded by QDAF’s Biosecurity Queensland as “low interest” horses and subsequently released early from quarantine in line with national Animal Health Committee policy.